alix-tz/escriptorium-documentation/docs/walkthrough_search.md

 A search query can be performed in all the projects at once, or inside only one project, or, withing a document, on a specific [transcription version](walkthrough_transcribe.md#transcription-versions).

-On the home page and on the "My Project", the scope of the search will be, by default, set to "all projects", has mentioned in the search hint.
+On the home page and on the "My Project", the scope of the search will be, by default, set to "all projects", as mentioned in the search hint.

 ![image: Screenshot of the search bar on the homepage](img/search/search_homepage.png "When you are on the homepage, the scope of the search is all the projects.")

 ![image: Screenshot of the search bar on the projects page](img/search/search_myprojects.png "When you are on the projects page, the scope of the search is all the projects.")

-On a project's dashboard, the scope of the search will be, by default, set to the current project, has mentioned in the search hint.
+On a project's dashboard, the scope of the search will be, by default, set to the current project, as mentioned in the search hint.

 ![image: Screenshot of the search bar on the projects page](img/search/search_project2.png "When you are on a project dashboard, the scope of the search is the current project.")

-On a document's dashboard, a selection menu allows you to narrow the search down to a specific [transcription version](walkthrough_transcribe.md#transcription-versions), or, as set by default, to apply it to all the transcription version available for the current document.
+On a document's dashboard, a selection menu allows you to narrow the search down to a specific [transcription version](walkthrough_transcribe.md#transcription-versions), or, as set by default, to apply it to all the transcription versions available for the current document.

 ![image: Screenshot of the search bar on the projects page](img/search/search_document_tlevels.gif "When you are on a project dashboard, you can select the scope of the query as far as the transcription level is concerned.")